Shopify/krane/README.md

 To see the full-color output of a specific integration test, you can use `PRINT_LOGS=1 bundle exec ruby -I test test/integration/kubernetes_deploy_test.rb -n/test_name/`.

+To make StatsD log what it would have emitted, run a test with `STATSD_DEV=1`.

 ![test-output](screenshots/test-output.png)